fireblocks/fireblocks-sdk-js/.github/pull_request_template.md

 - [ ] I have performed a self-review of my own code
 - [ ] I have made corresponding changes to the documentation
 - [ ] Any dependent changes have been merged and published in downstream modules
+- [ ] I have added corresponding labels to the PR